fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 - Specify the value for a data item using the `value` attribute within the `data` object.

+> If you want to render the above chart as 3D, set the `type` attribute to `column3d`.
+Click here to view a Column 3D chart.

-For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=column2d) page of column 2D chart.
+For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=column2d) page of column chart.

 ## Column chart with multiple dataplots